 (c) Who May Claim.
 The privilege may be claimed by:

-The clergy member to whom the communication was made may claim the privilege on the communicant’s behalf—and is presumed to have authority to do so.
+The professional may claim the privilege on the patient’s behalf—and is presumed to have authority to do so.

 (1) Proceeding Against Professional.
 If the communication or record is relevant to a claim or defense in: